 - Students who graduated from high school within the past five years and earned at least a "B" average in a college prep curriculum and completed high school Algebra III, Pre-Calculus, or Trigonometry with at least a "C;"

-- Students who scored at least 500 or higher on the Math SAT section.
+- Students who scored at least 500 or higher on the Math SAT section prior to March 2016.

 - Attend Orientation

 Arrive for Orientation between 11:15 and 11:45 am on your scheduled date (check-in on the Bethlehem campus will take place in the quad between College Center and Kopecek Hall; check-in on the Monroe Campus will take place in Pocono Hall).
-Lunch will be provided on the Bethlehem Campus before Orientation; NCC will host a barbecue at the end of the Monroe Campus Orientation.
-Optional tours of our brand new residence halls will begin at 10:45 am at the residence hall complex on the Bethlehem Campus (Bethlehem Township).
+Lunch will be provided on the Bethlehem Campus and Monroe Campus before Orientation.
+Optional tours of our brand new residence halls will begin at 10:00 am at the residence hall complex on the Bethlehem Campus (Bethlehem Township).
 The program will begin promptly at 12 noon on both campuses.
-Orientation should conclude by 5:15 pm.
+Orientation end times will vary; however most students should be registered by 6:00 pm.